Healthy Chocolate Cake

 Healthy Chocolate Cake (Fat Free AND Sugar free!)

-This is the healthiest chocolate cake- 100% fat free, sugar free and made with no eggs, no butter, and no milk!
-Moist and with a tender crumb, this healthy chocolate cake recipe is vegan and gluten free!
+This is the best healthy chocolate cake- It's fat free, sugar free, and made with no eggs, no butter, and no milk!
+Moist and with a tender crumb, this healthy cake recipe is vegan and easily made gluten free!

 Servings: 8 Slices